satyakonmsft/skype-docs/Skype/Trusted-Application-API/docs/ReferenceLibrary.md

 # **Trusted Application API** reference

 > [!NOTE]
 > The Trusted Application API is in Developer Preview and not licensed for production usage.
-As part of Microsoft’s [intellgent communications vision](https://aka.ms/intelligentcommunicationsblog), we’re building extensible communications capabilities into Teams.
-For more Teams Developer information, check out [https://aka.ms/TeamsDeveloper](https://aka.ms/TeamsDeveloper)
+As part of Microsoft’s [intelligent communications vision](https://aka.ms/intelligentcommunicationsblog), we’re building extensible communications capabilities into Teams.
+For more Teams Developer information, see [https://aka.ms/TeamsDeveloper](https://aka.ms/TeamsDeveloper).

 Reference materials for **Trusted Application API** programmers.